paoloff/STAT542-Statistical-Learning/Projects/Project 2 - Walmart Stores’ Weekly Sales Data/README.md

-Report on Project 2: Predict Walmart Stores’ Weekly Sales Data Team
+# Project 2: Predict Walmart Stores’ Weekly Sales Data
-Yue Zhang, netID: yuez11
-Shitao Liu, netID: sl53
-Paolo Ferrari, netID: paolof2
-Contribution: all team members contributed equally.
+# STAT 542 Statistical Learning - Fall 2022

+Team:
+Paolo Ferrari - paolof2;
+Shitao Liu - sl53;
+Yue Zhang - yuez11;

-Overview
+## 1. Overview
 In this project, we predicted the weekly sales data of Walmart stores with regard to different stores and departments.
 By running gradient boosted regression tree method, we predict the future two months (8 weeks)’ sales data: with more weight on holiday sales, we achieved a weighted average absolute error (WAE) of 1599.
 To achieve this performance, we implemented several strategies including data denoising and fitting different regression models on individual store and department combination.

-Data cleaning
+## 2. Data cleaning
 The input training data is Walmart stores’ sales data from February 2010 to February 2011, with regard to 45 different stores and 98 departments.
 The input training data has several problems.
 First, not all weekly sales data is recorded, for specific stores and departments, the sales data is